SZNS/sui-node/docs/analytics-indexer.md

     sudo mv target/release/sui-analytics-indexer /opt/sui/bin
     ```

 7. Update all analytics services with a new `starting-checkpoint-seq-num` .
 This prevents the indexer from starting from checkpoints already indexed.

+   **THIS STEP IS IMPORTANT TO PREVENT DUPLICATE OR EXTRANEOUS DATA EXPORTS**

     For example, in the service below replace `[STARTING_SEQUENCE]` with the last checkpoint indexed.